 As Bora Bora is a small set of islands, there are only a small number of hotels to choose from and many of them are luxury resorts.

-There are also a few small guesthouses that are a bit cheaper for those on a tight budget.
+There are also a few small guesthouses that are a bit cheaper for those on a really tight budget.

 Overwater Bungalows